secretstartups/handbook/product-development-flow/index.html.md

 1. PM opens a `Problem validation research` issue using the available template in the [UX Research](https://gitlab.com/gitlab-org/ux-research/) project.
 Once completed, please assign the issue to the relevant UX Researcher.

-1. [Product Manager and UX Researcher](/handbook/engineering/ux/ux-research/#ux-research-at-gitlab) meet to discuss the appropriate research methodology, timescales, and user recruitment needs.
-At a minimum, Product Designers should have awareness.
+1. [Product Manager, Product Designer, and UX Researcher](/handbook/engineering/ux/ux-research/#ux-research-at-gitlab) meet to discuss the appropriate research methodology, timescales, and user recruitment needs.

 1. The next steps in the process depend on the research methodology chosen.
-Regardless of the methodology chosen, PM, PD and UX Researcher execute the research study together.
+Regardless of the methodology chosen, PM and UX Researcher execute the research study together.
+If available, the Product Designer can help.
 It is beneficial to also invite Engineers to shadow the research study.
 This can help the team broadly understand existing user behaviors.
 	- [Follow the process for user interviews](https://about.gitlab.com/handbook/engineering/ux/ux-research/#for-user-interviews)
 	- [Follow the process for surveys](https://about.gitlab.com/handbook/engineering/ux/ux-research/#for-surveys)